gilramir/argparse/README.md

 # argparse
-CLI argument parsing for Go, that follows the model of the Python argparse module.
+A Go module to parse CLI argument, that loosely follows the model of the Python argparse module.

-You create a parser object and add arguments to it.
-The parser object is associated with a struct of your own design, and each argument is associated with a field in that struct.
-The struct holds the values from the command-line after the parser object is done parsing them.

-A parser object chan have children parser objects.
-This is how sub-commands are implemented.
+Highlights:

+* You can have nested subcommands.
+* The values for a parser are stored in a struct.
+* Argparse can deduce the name of the value field in the struct by looking at the name of the option.
+* Argparse fills in the struct with values from the command-line, and also tells you all the options that were seen.

 See [the GoDoc documentation for argparse](https://godoc.org/github.com/gilramir/argparse)

 # Usage

-Instantiate the parser object with argparse.ArgumentParser.
-Every ArgumentParser needs a "destination struct" which has field names which are similar to the argument names that will be added to that parser.
-The argparse.Destination interface requires a "Run" method, which is triggered when the parse is finished.

-    include "github.com/gilramir/argparse"
+1. Define the struct that will hold the values from the parse of the command-line.

-    type MyProgramOptions struct {
+	type MyOptions struct {
-        Input   string
-        Output  string
+		Debug bool
+		Verbose	bool
+		Names []string
 	}

-    func (self *MyProgramOptions) Run(parents []Destination) (error) {
-        return doSomething(self.Input, self.Output)
-    }

-    func example() (error) {
+2. Instantiate an Argparse object with a root Command object.
+This lets you describe your program, and points argparse to the value struct object.

+	opts := &MyOptions{}
-        p := &argparse.ArgumentParser{
+	ap := argparse.New(&argparse.Command{
-            Name: "my_program",
-            ShortDescription: "A utility program",
-            Destination: &MyProgramOptions{},
-        }

-        p.AddArgument(&argparse.Argument{
-            Switches: []string{"-i", "--input"},
-            Description: "The input file",
-            Metavar: "FILE",
+		Description:	"This is an example program",
+		Values:		opts,
 	})

-        p.AddArgument(&argparse.Argument{
+3. Add options to root Command object (via the Argparse object):

+	ap.Add(&argparse.Argument{
-            Switches: []string{"-o", "--output"},
+		Switches:	[]string{"--debug"},
-            Description: "The output file",
-            Metavar: "FILE",
+		Help:		"Set debug mode",
 	})

-        err := p.ParseArgs()
-        return err
-    }
+	ap.Add(&argparse.Argument{
+		Switches:	[]string{"-v", "--verbose"},
+		Help:		"Set verbose mode",
+	})

+	ap.Add(&argparse.String{
+		Name:		"names",
+		Help:		"Some names passed into the program",
+		NumArgsGlob:	'+',
+	})

-When each Argument is added, the argparse logic looks for a name in the Destination struct associated with the ArgumentParser that matches either the short name or the long name of the argument.
+When each Argument is added, the argparse logic looks in the Command's Value struct for a field name that matches either "switch" or "name" of the argument.
 If it fails to find a matching field, the code will panic().

+4. Finally, perform the parse.

+	ap.Parse()

+If the user requests help, the help text will be given, and the program exits.
+If the users gives an illegal command-line, the error message is shown, and the program exits.
+Otherwise, on success, the program continues to the next statement.

 # ArgumentParser

+* Stdout - an io.Writer to send the output of "--help" to instead of os.Stdout.

+* Stderr - an io.Writer to send error messages to instead of os.Stderr.

+* Messages - a struct of all the messages that argparse can print to users.
+	You can override this to provide translations.
+The default is the built-in English version of these messages.
+This is still a work in progress.

+* HelpSwitches - the switches that arpgarse will interpret as a request for help.
+	The default is: []string{"-h", "--help"}

+* Root  - a pointer to the root Command object.
+This is set by argparse for you, for convenience.

+# Command

-The following fields can be set in ArgumentParser:
+The following fields can be set in a Command:

-* Name - the name of the program
+* Name - (optional) the name of the program

-* ShortDescription - a one-line description of the program

-* LongDescription - (optional) this can be a multi-line description of the program
+* Description - (optional) a short description of the program

 * Epilog - (optional) this can be a multi-line string.
 It is shown after all the options in the "--help" output

-* Destination - the struct that receives the values after parsing
+* Values - the struct that receives the values after parsing

-* Stdout - an io.Writer to send the output of "--help" to instead of os.Stdout

-# Destination interface
+# Values struct

-The Destination interface needs to have field names that match either the short name or the long name of the Arguments added to an ArgumentParser.
+The Values struct needs to have field names that match either the short name or the long name of the Arguments added to a Command.
 Because the field name needs to be inspected by "argparse", it must start with an upper case character (so that Go exports those field names to other modules).
 Also, any embedded dashes are removed and the field name is expected to be in CamelCase.
 For example